Carolina Review: Dwayne Dixon article

 Carolina Review experienced an explosion in readership in 2018 when the journal criticized Dr. Dwayne Dixon, an Asian Studies professor at the University of North Carolina at Chapel Hill, in an unprecedentedly popular article that highlighted his past actions in light of his political activity on campus earlier that year.
 The article panned Dixon for receiving two misdemeanor counts of "having a weapon at a public assembly or rally and going armed to the terror of the people" during an unrelated Durham protest in 2017, according to The Herald-Sun.
 Later that year, Dixon was seen in Chapel Hill brandishing a semi-automatic rifle in a Charlottesville protest.
 Dixon was generally panned for intimidating protestors at these rallies by many readers, but the Review was criticized by some readers for disregarding his 1st and 2nd Amendment rights that the journal has advocated protecting.

 Beginning of the 2020s

 In the late 2010s, the staff size shrunk to around six undergraduate students, down from the original 26 members who contributed to the first issue of Carolina Review.
 The publication struggled to release new journals to the point where only one issue was released for the 2019–2020 school year.
 Under the 2020–2021 Editor-in-chief Bryson Piscitelli, an undergraduate student at UNC, the number of contributors and other staff quadrupled in size and regular publication restarted.
 Multiple issues were released in the fall of 2020 with renewed regularity, along with a special edition for the 2020 United States presidential election.
 Notable articles in recent issues of the journal include an interview with North Carolina Supreme Court Justice Paul Newby.

-In April 2021, the Carolina Review website was hacked, deleting all of the site's archived content and adding "nazi scum fuck off" beneath the name of the Editor-in-Chief on the masthead.
-A distribution box for the paper edition was also vandalized with the word "racist", among other examples of physical damage to various other installments by the journal.

-The website was subsequently rebuilt by Victor Foster, who currently serves as the Carolina Review's web editor.